chef/chef-oss-practices/contributors/guide/pull-requests.md

 ## Automation

-The Chef Software Inc. OSS community uses a variety of automation to manage pull requests.
+The Chef Software, Inc. OSS community uses a variety of automation to manage pull requests.
 This automation is described in detail [in the automation doc](devel/automation.md).

 # Why was my pull request closed?